 In a university course, students use an art technique (A Humument by Tom Phillips) to process materials from the archive, culminating in reflective writing and an art piece on a topic of their choice.
 After choosing a page from archival materials, they "treat" it, effacing most of the text using color media, markers, crochet, glitter, stickers, ephemera, etc. They leave words, phrases, and letters to create a new story and artwork.
-They also write an "art critic" third-person review of their piece, reflecting on its meaning and what they learned (examples are shown with artwork).
+They also write an "art critic" third-person review of their piece, reflecting on its meaning and what they learned.

-In 2016, the students' artwork was displayed at Duke University's Rubenstein Library and three students spoke about their creative process at a public World AIDS Day event.
+In 2016, the students' artwork was displayed at the Rubenstein Library and three students spoke about their creative process at a public World AIDS Day event.
 The presentations were posted online as well.
 In 2017, the students created small projects along with their Humument pieces, ranging from zines to videos.

-In 2018, a grant from the Franklin Humanities Institute enabled a graduate student mentor and three undergraduates to create a graphic novel (zine) as a team.
-The donor of the archives enabled the students to interview women living with and affected by HIV in The Netherlands and South Africa; she and faculty mentors helped orient the team towards secondary literature to complement the archival materials used in producing the zine.
+In 2018, a grant from the Franklin Humanities Institute enabled a graduate student mentor and three undergraduates to create a zine as a team.
+The donor of the archive enabled the students to interview women living with and affected by HIV in The Netherlands and South Africa; she and faculty mentors helped orient the team towards secondary literature to complement the archival materials used in producing the zine.